BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 share-img: ""
 ---

-Although Swift has no language features for full-fledge name spacing, its lack is compensated by multiple techniques which lend themselves to improving code structure.
-Let's take a look at different ways of implementing name spacing in Swift.
+Namespacing is a powerful feature to improve code structure.
+Although being limited in Swift, it can be compensated with pseudo-namespaces.
+Let's take a look at how it works in Swift by default and how it can be simulated.

 ### Defining Namespace

 **Namespace** is a named region of program used to group variable, types and methods.
 Namespacing has following benefits:
 - Allows to improve code structure by organizing the elements, which otherwise would have global scope, into the local scopes.